Youth Aware of Mental Health (YAM)

 - Depression and suicidal thoughts

-- Helping a troubled friend
+- Helping a friend in need

 - Getting advice: who to contact